Elm Ridge Park

 What is the price range in Elm Ridge Park?

-Homes typically sell between $850K and $1.4M, with a median around $1.1M.
-Pricing depends on lot size, home size, finishes, and updates.
+Recent sales have ranged from roughly $530K up to $1.85M, with a median above $1.1M.
+Pricing depends heavily on lot size, home size, age, finishes, and the extent of updates.
 This is the premium tier of Hopewell Valley subdivisions.

 Which schools serve Elm Ridge Park?